 Importance of Catering Numbers

 Because of all this, meeting planners need a firm grasp of catering numbers to ensure food quality and avoid penalty fees.

 It is the number of guests you initially build your event projections around.
 There is no real obligation with the estimated count as it is more of a “working number” used to estimate costs and staffing needs.
 These numbers will also drive the choice of venue and perhaps the service style you choose.

 The expected count is submitted two or three weeks in advance of an event.
 It represents a more accurate count of anticipated guests, and it is tied contractually to the final count.

-Final Count/Guaranteed Count
+Final Count or Guaranteed Count

 Any changes made to this number after the due date can incur penalties or late fees.
-Thus, it is important that planner set an RSVP date that falls before the guarantee deadline.
+Thus, it is important that the planner set an RSVP date that falls before the guarantee deadline.

 Planners use drop percentages to estimate how many “no-shows” to expect.
 A 2% drop rate is about average for paid or ticketed events.
-That average can climb above 5% for events that are free.
+That average can climb to above 5% for events that are free.
 As you can imagine, attendees are more likely to show when they have money invested in an event.

 Some planners offer more than one entrée at formal meals, and this creates another calculation requirement.
 Hotels and banquet centers don’t want to be stuck guessing how many guests will choose steak or chicken, so it is up to the planners to get accurate counts of each choice through their RSVP system.

 Event planners can use drink tickets to control the costs of running an open bar.
 It is accomplished by giving each guest one or two drink tickets at registration.
-The bartender will accept the tickets in exchange for a drink, and guests who opt to drink beyond their ticket allowance can pay cash.
+The bartender will accept the tickets in exchange for a drink.
+Guests who opt to drink beyond their ticket allowance can pay cash.

 Work With the System

 Ultimately it is up to the event planner to provide accurate counts to the catering department.
-Those planners who ignore the policies and deadlines issued by their provider can end up paying more than they should in the form of penalties and other fees.
+Those planners who ignore the policies and deadlines issued by their providers can end up paying more than they should in the form of penalties and other fees.